brimdata/zed/zng/docs/zng-over-json.md

 }
 ```
 where `<type>` is any ZJSON type described herein, i.e., a string for a primitive
-type or JSON object defining a complex type.
+type or a JSON object defining a complex type.

 #### Set Type

-A ZNG set type is defined by a JSON object having the form:
+A ZNG set type is defined by a JSON object having the form
 ```
 {
         type: "set",